 The perfect keto hot chocolate!
 This low-carb hot chocolate is an easy low-carb recipe with only 4 ingredients.
 It makes for a delicious velvety sugar-free drink for your cold mornings.

 Made with almond milk, unsweetened cocoa powder, and stevia this is the BEST keto hot chocolate to start the day.
 All of that with only 4.3 grams of net carbs per serving

-Mornings are getting colder in New Zealand.
-It is almost Autumn season, I am slowing down on caffeine and this low carb hot chocolate is the best swap to my keto bulletproof latte.
-I am a chocolate lover so this low carb hot chocolate is a delicious hot drink to replace my morning latte.
-You have been a lot to request a sugar free hot chocolate recipe, so time to share my vision of a creamy dairy free hot chocolate.
+When mornings are getting colder and you need a little boost, there’s nothing better than a hot drink.
+This low-carb hot chocolate is the best swap to my keto bulletproof latte.
+I am a chocolate lover so this keto hot chocolate is a delicious alternative.
+I’ve had many requests for a sugar-free hot chocolate recipe, so time to share my vision of a creamy and dairy-free keto hot chocolate.

-It is a very simple recipe made with only 4 ingredients.
-Those are my favorite ingredients:
+This keto hot chocolate is a very simple recipe made with only 4 ingredients.
+These are what I use

-Pretty simple, hot cocoa as the name tells you, is a light, thin hot beverage made from cocoa powder, sweetener and milk.
-On the opposite, an hot chocolate is higher in fat, which is great on low carb diet, as it contains chocolate that gives a creamy rich texture to your drink.
-In this recipe I am using sugar free stevia sweetened chocolate.
-It contains no sugar and a good amount of fat that add a delicious velvety texture to the drink.
+Pretty simple, hot cocoa as the name tells you, is a light hot beverage made from cocoa powder, sweetener, and milk.
+On the opposite, hot chocolate is higher in fat, which is great on a keto diet to boost your macros.
+As it contains chocolate, it gives a creamy rich texture to your drink.
+In this recipe, I am using sugar-free stevia-sweetened chocolate.
+It contains no sugar and a good amount of fat that adds a delicious velvety texture to the drink.